 2.1 Using Custom Schema Markup Types

 With our Custom Schema Builder, you can build any advanced Schema type with properties and property groups.
-We’ve built the tool with care so that you can enjoy the advantage of implementing structured data even for the less popular types, which search engines might consider introducing a rich snippet in the future.
+We’ve built the tool with care so that you can enjoy the advantage of implementing structured data even for the less popular types, for which search engines might consider introducing a rich snippet in the future.

 2.2 Save Time & Make Changes Faster